 - Graduate Diploma (GDip) in Theology, Ministry and Mission – 120 credits at level 6

-The GCert effectively is the first half of the GDip.
-Both involve study at Level 6 (and optionally some Level 5), which is equivalent to the level of the final year of a full-time degree.
+The GCert is effectively the first half of the GDip.
+Both involve study at Level 6 (which may include some study at Level 5), which is equivalent to the level of the final year of a full-time degree.

 How long will it take?

 The GDip can be taken on a part-time or full-time basis, the GCert on a part-time basis only.
 The GCert takes one year of part-time study; the GDip two years of part-time study, or one year of full-time study.